-The Board of Health may promulgate rules and regulations to effectuate the purposes of the town's Stormwater Bylaw.
-Failure of the Board of Health to promulgate such rules and regulations shall not have the effect of suspending or invalidating the town's Stormwater Bylaw.
+The Board of Health may promulgate rules and regulations to effectuate the purposes of this bylaw.
+Failure of the Board of Health to promulgate such rules and regulations shall not have the effect of suspending or invalidating this bylaw.

-SECTION 3.
 PROHIBITED ACTIVITIES